GoHypernet/Galileo-sdk/docs/src/cargobays.rst

 .. image:: images/cargo_bays_select_dropbox.png

 If you have never logged into your Dropbox in the current webbrowser, you will be redirected to the Dropbox login page.
-Once you give Galileo permission to access your Dropbox account, you will be brought back to Galileo setup page.
+Once you give Galileo permission to access your Dropbox account, you will be brought back to the Galileo setup page.
 Next, provide a name for your Dropbox Cargo Bay, set the permission level (read and write permission is required for results to be written back to your Dropbox account), and optionally provide a description to denote the purpose of the Cargo Bay.

 .. image:: images/cargo_bays_name_dropbox.png